Josh Naylor Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 25th in the league with a collective 8.2 strikeouts per nine innings.
+- The eight strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in the league.

-- The Rockies' 5.53 team ERA ranks 29th among all league pitching staffs.
+- The Rockies have the 27th-ranked team ERA across all MLB pitching staffs (5.29).

-- Rockies pitchers combine to surrender 34 total home runs at a rate of 1.5 per game (third-most in baseball).
+- The Rockies give up the third-most home runs in baseball (34 total, 1.4 per game).

-- Gomber (0-4) gets the starting nod for the Rockies in his fifth start of the season.
-He's put together a 12.12 ERA in 16 1/3 innings pitched, with 12 strikeouts.
+- Feltner (1-2) takes the mound for the Rockies in his fifth start of the season.
+He's put together a 6.16 ERA in 19 2/3 innings pitched, with 21 strikeouts.

-- His last time out was on Wednesday against the Pittsburgh Pirates, when the left-hander tossed two innings, surrendering nine earned runs while allowing nine hits.
+- The right-hander's most recent appearance came on Thursday against the Philadelphia Phillies, when he threw 5 2/3 scoreless innings while giving up three hits.

-- In four games this season, the 29-year-old has a 12.12 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .356 to opposing hitters.
+- In four games this season, the 26-year-old has a 6.16 ERA and 9.9 strikeouts per nine innings, while giving up a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.